Disease Guide ·Luxating Patella ·2026

 5Is luxating patella hereditary in cats?

-Yes, in most cases it's a congenital and hereditary condition.
-Devon Rex, Abyssinian, Siamese, and Bengal cats are predisposed, but it occurs in mixed breeds too.
-The structural defects — a shallow groove, misaligned muscles, or rotated bones — are inherited traits.
-Responsible breeders screen for this condition and avoid breeding affected cats.
+Yes - congenital and hereditary in most cases.
+Devon Rex, Abyssinian, Siamese, and Bengal are predisposed, though mixed breeds affected too.
+Responsible breeders screen and avoid breeding affected cats.

 6Can luxating patella affect both knees?